 Poas Volcano Bubbling Away

-One trip took me to Poas Volcano National Park, a short walk leads to a mirador (view point) overlooking the crater of the active Poas Volcano at 8900 feet (2708 metres) above sea level.
+One trip took me to Poas Volcano National Park.
+A short walk leads to a mirador (view point) overlooking the crater of the active Poas Volcano at 8900 feet (2708 metres) above sea level.
 The park is frequently closed due to sulphuric gas emissions and geysers and lava flows are common although the last major eruption was in 1954.
 A longer walk back to the car park goes through lush cloud forest to Botos Lake in an extinct volcanic crater.
-I took a longer route back to San Jose; taking highway 9 north on a rough section of road that wound through the mountains past the La Paz Waterfall Gardens.
+I took an extended scenic route back to San Jose; taking highway 9 north on a rough section of road that wound through the mountains past the La Paz Waterfall Gardens.
 The road surface soon improved as I continued riding through stunning rain and cloud forest conservation areas and the Braulio Carrillo National Park back to San Jose.

 Lake Botos, Poas Volcano National Park

 Once the camping stove parts arrived I headed to La Fortuna and Lake Arenal.
 The town of La Fortuna nestles below another active volcano although the best views of the lava flows are at night and from the opposite; lake side of the volcano.
 I attempted to ride around Lake Arenal with my map and Garmin GPS showing a mix of paved and dirt roads going all the way around but chickened out at a wide boulder strewn river crossing.
 Whilst on my almost circumnavigation of Lake Arenal I rode directly underneath a monkey balanced on overhead power or phone cables calmly eating a mango.